 There will be a cavity where the tooth was removed.
 The cavity will gradually fill in with the new tissue over the next month.
 In the meantime, the area should be kept clean, especially after meals, with saltwater rinses or a toothbrush.
 Starting 5 days after the surgery, the Monoject syringe provided should be used to direct water into the lower extraction sockets to remove any food and debris following meals.

 Your case is individual; no two mouths are alike.
 Do not accept well-intended advice from friends.
 Discuss your problem with the persons best able to effectively help you: Drs.
-Aiken and Berry or your family dentist.
+Aiken and Shessel or your family dentist.

 Brushing your teeth is okay — just be gentle at the surgical sites.